 To ensure decision makers and community collaborators have current data on these areas, NWPB is producing a monthly dashboard that captures gender-focused employment data and tourism-focused employment data.
 The dashboard can be accessed through this link.

-The first of our quarterly reports on this topic takes a deep dive into recent tourism-focused job demand.
+The second of our quarterly reports on this topic takes a deep dive into recent tourism-focused job demand.
 Click here to access that report.

 We are collecting data to better understand who is looking for work and what kind of opportunities jobseekers are searching for.
 This data is completely anonymous and non-personally identifiable.